igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

   url = https://github.com/Lednerb/bilberry-hugo-theme.git
 ```

-After syncing and updating the `themes/bilberry-hugo-theme submodule`, changes are committed and pushed to remote.
+After syncing and updating the `themes/bilberry-hugo-theme` submodule, changes are committed and pushed to remote.

 ### Use in Theme Development